Hexagon, c’est quoi?

 What has 6 sides, 64.81 million inhabitants, 246 types of cheese, and, to quote Steve Martin, “a different word for everything”?

+Eh oui.
+La France.
 Mainland France, to be precise.
 Not its overseas territories.
-But the French, when they think of the whole of France, including Corsica, including the Dom-Tom, including the uninhabited, largely barren coral atoll in the eastern Pacific Ocean known as Clipperton Island, which has only been a French possession since 1931 and is home to the world's largest masked booby colony, they conjure forth an image that they first learned to sketch out in maternity school.
+But the French, when they think of the whole of France, including Corsica, including the Dom-Tom, including the uninhabited coral atoll in the eastern Pacific Ocean known as Clipperton Island, which has only been a French possession since 1931 and is home to the world's largest masked booby colony, they conjure forth an image that they first learned to sketch out in maternity school.

 L’Hexagone.

-This is why we have chosen Hexagon as the name of our podcast and publication series.
+This is why I chose Hexagon as the name of my publication series.

-Because we are going to cover France from all six sides, namely: Culture, society, politics, history, economics and science.
+Because I cover France from all six sides, namely: Culture, society, politics, history, economics and science.

-Yes, this is an arbitrary breakdown, but you get the idea.
-We are going to talk about everything from food to fascism to fashion to film.
+Yes, this is an arbitrary breakdown, and often I’ll wander further afield, but you get the idea.
+I talk about everything from food to fascism to fiction to fashion to film.
 Nuclear energy to naturopathy to nationalism.
-Sex to Sartre to Sauternes to a bunch of other subjects starting with S.
+Sex to Sartre to Sauternes to a bunch of other subjects starting with S. And I throw everything I have at it: essays, reportage, poetry, podcasts, short fiction, long nonfiction, whatever grabs my fancy.

 Do you need to subscribe?